Ahmad Shahzad: International career

-Shehzad made his first-class debut in 2007.
+Shahzad made his first-class debut in 2007.
 The innings which led to a call-up for the national team was a 167 he scored in Pakistan Youth's victory against England.

-Shehzad made his Test debut against Sri Lanka in 2013 scoring 38 in the first innings and 55 in the second.

-Ahmed Shehzad was part of the Test squad against South Africa in UAE.
+Shahzad made his Test debut against Sri Lanka in 2013 scoring 38 in the first innings and 55 in the second.
+He was part of the Test squad against South Africa in UAE.
 However he wasn't selected in the playing XI in either of the 2 Tests against South Africa.